jonyfour/ai-lead-scoring-auto-reply-system/README.md

   "budget": "$5,000",
   "message": "We are interested in automating our inbound customer requests and would like to know pricing and timeline."
 }

+## Example Output
+{
+  "lead_score": 9,
+  "priority": "High",
+  "category": "Sales",
+  "reasoning": "Clear buying intent with defined budget and project scope.", "suggested_reply": "Thank you for your inquiry.
+We'd be happy to discuss how we can automate your inbound requests.
+Could we schedule a short call this week?"
+}